Keurig Smart Brewer - Hero background

 9.1/10

-Genuinely simple: load pod, select size, press button.
-Programmable timer is reliable
+Simple: load pod, select size, press button.
+Programmable timer reliable

 Technical Specifications